ArjunCodess/MINTS/README.md

 ### What we found

-The latest completed run used all available rows in the configured train/test splits for residual caching and probing.
-It confirmed that the infrastructure, model loading, circuit export, residual caching, and probe training path works end to end on the local RTX 4060 setup.
+The latest completed run used all available rows in the configured train/test splits for residual caching and probing, and all `51249` prepared GM12878 CTCF sequences for the strict CTCF QK/enrichment scan.
+It confirmed that the infrastructure, model loading, circuit export, residual caching, probe training, QK motif scoring, matched enrichment, and custom activation patching path works end to end on the local RTX 4060 setup.

 - `promoter_tata`: AUROC `0.9137`, AUPRC `0.9241`, accuracy `0.8349`, `5062 / 212` train/test examples
 - `promoter_no_tata`: AUROC `0.9383`, AUPRC `0.9475`, accuracy `0.8550`, `30000 / 1372` train/test examples